nodejs/node/doc/contributing/reconizing-contributors.md

 ## Bi-monthly contributor spotlight

 The contributor spotlight program showcases individual(s) or teams who have made signification contributions to the project.
-Anybody who has made a notable contribution to the project can be nominated.
+Anybody who is not a member of the Technical Steering Committee (TSC) and has made a notable contribution to the project can be nominated.
 They DO NOT need to be a collaborator, team member etc.